 We believe that powerful learning happens outside of the classroom.
 Our students have numerous opportunities for hands-on learning, as they participate in more than 80 experiential trips off campus from preschool to middle school.
 Getting outside of the classroom provides students with the opportunity to discover real world applications of the concepts they are learning at school.
 The Montessori philosophy emphasizes the importance of children being in nature, and we use our natural mountain setting to its full advantage.

 We are committed to helping others.
 Montessori classrooms are mixed-age, providing ideal opportunities for older students to solidify their learning, grow their leadership skills, and develop empathy by helping their younger classmates.
-In addition, we believe that helping those less fortunate than ourselves builds confidence and gratitude.
+In addition, we believe that helping the disadvantaged builds confidence and gratitude.
 Whether serving meals at a homeless shelter, picking up trash along the highway, visiting a nursing home, doing yard work for local seniors, or working at a food pantry, our students have multiple opportunities to experience the joy of giving.

 We believe in community.
 It takes a village to raise and educate a child.
-At MSE, we are a strong community of teachers, parents, grandparents, alumni, and community members coming together to provide our students with a safe and nurturing environment in which to grow and thrive.
+At Montessori School of Evergreen, we are a strong community of teachers, parents, grandparents, alumni, and community members coming together to provide our students with safe and nurturing environments in which to grow and thrive.
 We value a close partnership with our parents and depend on parent support to deliver our mission.
 Whether you support the school by volunteering in our classrooms, chaperoning on field trips and overnight trips, serving on a committee, or supporting our fundraising efforts through donations, your support and commitment are essential.